Al-Nusra Front: Strength in 2012

 By the second half of 2012, Jabhat al-Nusra stood out among the array of armed groups emerging in Syria as a disciplined and effective fighting force.

 Nusra in October 2012 refused a call for a four-day ceasefire in Syria during Eid al-Adha feast.

-In November 2012, they were considered by The Huffington Post to be the best trained and most experienced fighters among the Syrian rebels.
+In November 2012, they were considered by The Huffington Post to be the best-trained and most experienced fighters among the Syrian rebels.

 According to spokesmen of a moderate wing of the Free Syrian Army (FSA), Nusra had in November 2012 between 6,000 and 10,000 fighters, accounting for 7–9% of the FSA's total fighters.
 Commentator David Ignatius for The Washington Post described Nusra then as the most aggressive and successful arm of the FSA.

 The United States Department of State stated likewise: "From the reports we get from the doctors, most of the injured and dead FSA are Jabhat al-Nusra, due to their courage and [the fact they are] always at the front line".

 On 10 December 2012, the U.S. designated Nusra a foreign terrorist organization and an alias of Al Qaeda in Iraq.
 That decision made it illegal for Americans to deal financially with Nusra.
 Days earlier, the American ambassador to Syria, R. Ford, had said: "Extremist groups like Jabhat al-Nusra are a problem, an obstacle to finding the political solution that Syria's going to need".

 Relations with other Syrian rebels in 2012

-In August 2012, there were signs of Nusra co-operating with other rebels.
+In August 2012, there were signs of Nusra cooperating with other rebels.
 The group took part in military operations with the Free Syrian Army (FSA).
 Abu Haidar, a Syrian FSA co-ordinator in Aleppo's Saif al-Dawla district said that al-Nusra Front "have experienced fighters who are like the revolution's elite commando troops."

 In October–December 2012 Nusra received words of praise and appreciation for their efforts in the "revolution" against Assad from non-specified 'rebels', an FSA spokesman in the Aleppo region, a group of 29 civilian and military groups, and the leader of the Syrian National Coalition.
 At the same time, two anonymous FSA leaders, and a secular rebel in north Syria, expressed disapproval of the Islamist 'religious prison' Nusra might be wanting to turn Syria into.